Learning how to motivate lawn care employees not only creates a more enjoyable workplace, but it also creates loyalty.

 5. Support Their Career Path

 Provide additional training and cross-training.
-Show them there is a path for growth within the company that could lead to a crew leader position.
+Show them there is a path for growth within your lawn and landscape business that could lead to a crew leader position.

 6. Pay for Gym Memberships or Warehouse Clubs